MaxiAdrien/Clickbait/README.md

 The labelled dataset consists of **16,000 clickbait headlines** from websites such as BuzzFeed and **16,000 non-clickbait headlines** from websites such as The Guardian

-The project uses an **ensemble of Naive Bayes, Random Forest and SVM models** in order to classify the headlines
+The project uses an **ensemble of tuned Naive Bayes, Random Forest and SVM models** in order to classify the headlines

 **97.3% accuracy** on test dataset